rbatinov/Portfolio-Project-Images/VS-Code-mssql-scripts/README.md

         4. You can select the extension and read the overview features if you want.
         ![Extension Search](/extension-overview.png)
         5. Pres `Install` button and you are ready.
+        6. By installing `MSSQL Scripts and Utilities` the [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) extension will be installed automatically.
 2. Restart of VS Code may be needed.
 3. After installation you are ready to use it.
 4. First you need to configure your MSSQL Connection.
 You can read more about how in the [MSSQL Extension Documentation](https://github.com/microsoft/vscode-mssql/wiki/manage-connection-profiles)